abaronia108/sql-amazon-appliances-analysis/README.md

 - Python 3 with Pandas (for data preprocessing)

 ## Data Preprocessing
-The following preprocessing steps were applied to the raw data using Python (Pandas) before loading into PostgreSQL:
+The following preprocessing steps were applied to the dataset using Python (Pandas) before loading into PostgreSQL:
 - Extracted subcategory from nested categories field
 - Converted reviewTime to datetime format